co-cart/cocart-python-lib/README.rst

 CoCart API - Python Client
 ===============================

+> 🍴 Forked from WooCommerce Python Library and modified to support CoCart REST API instead.

 A Python wrapper for the CoCart REST API.
 Easily interact with the CoCart REST API using this library.

 .. image:: https://secure.travis-ci.org/co-cart/cocart-python-lib.svg